William Sadler

 • For details of other romantic landscape painters, see: Irish Artists: Paintings and Biographies.

-• For more about 19th century landscape painting in Ireland, see: Irish Art Guide.
+• For more about 19th century landscape artists in Ireland like William Sadler, see: Irish Art Guide.